What is the NBN? Your ultimate guide to the National Broadband Network

-The goal of the NBN is the complete overhaul of Australia’s existing cable infrastructure.
-The current broadband service will be replaced with faster, more reliable technology, giving Aussie homes and businesses access to high-speed internet, no matter where they live.
+The goal was the complete overhaul of Australia’s existing cable infrastructure.
+The previous broadband service was replaced by faster, more reliable technology, which hopes to give Aussie homes and businesses access to high-speed internet, no matter where they live.

 But if you’ve been following the news of its rollout over the past few years, you’ll know it’s laden with jargon and plenty of confusing acronyms.
-This guide aims to cut through all the terminology and give you everything you need to know before you make the switch.
+Below, we cut through all the terminology and give you everything you need to know before you make the switch.

 The main selling point of the NBN is the replacement of the previous copper wire networks with modern, fibre-based infrastructure.